mkudija/mkudija.github.io/reading-notes/_md/2019-02-18-The Little Oratory.md

 - demonstrate kneeling for your children and they will follow along (46)

 ## Chapter 4 - The Liturgical Year
 - "If you put Sunday worship and Sunday rest first, all will be added unto you.
 You will finally understand life and your place in it.
-You will see your way clear to solutions to problems that have seemed intractable, or you will will be content wit hthe way things are, depending on what God's will for you is—which you will grasp."
+You will see your way clear to solutions to problems that have seemed intractable, or you will will be content with the way things are, depending on what God's will for you is—which you will grasp."
 (52)
 - the liturgical year is the best way to teach the faith to children (53)

 ## Chapter 5 - Learning to Pray with a Breviary